charlesbrunson/pyopengl-test/README.md

 # pyopengl-test
-small python project using opengl
+Simple python project using opengl I made to learn python, renders a pyramid in a 3D space.

+Move around with WASD and mouse

+Requires packages PyOpenGL (rendering), NumPy (matrices) and PyGame (window management)